kachristensen/Current-Dnd-Campaigns/Persephone/Songs and Poems.md

-Beasts are silent for the night
+Men are silent for the night
 All turned in as daylight dies
 But one soul lies anxious wide awake
 Fearing all manner of beasts, gods and plagues